COVID-19 Guidance and FAQ

 Can I bring my own skates?

-No, we only allow roller skates or blades on our rink.
+Nope, we only allow roller skates or blades on our rink.

-What should I wear?
+What should I wear to the roller disco?

 Can I wear fancy dress?